imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 			.....
 		}

-In case of a ProcessingErrorException a running transaction will be automatically rolled back.
+In case of a ProcessingErrorException a running transaction will be automatically rolled back because it is a Runtime Exception.